1zhou-Wang/1zhou-Wang.github.io/content/post/data-visualization/index.md

 ---
-title: 📈 Communicate your results effectively with the best data visualizations
+title: 🎉 We've been selected for the featured RBM Project RoadShow!
-summary: Use popular tools such as Plotly, Mermaid, and data frames.
+summary: Come and check it out at 12, April.
-date: 2023-10-25
+date: 2025-03-23
 authors:
   - admin
 tags: